lbernstone/rrdtool_ESP32/README.md

 Arduino RRD library
 ===================

-This is a port of [rrdtool](https://oss.oetiker.ch/rrdtool/) to the ESP32 for use in simple web page delivery of graphs and data for IoT data sensors.
+This is a port of the Round Robin Database Tool [rrdtool](https://oss.oetiker.ch/rrdtool/) to the ESP32 for use in simple web page delivery of graphs and data for IoT data sensors.

 The source library uses glib for graphics.
 ESP32 doesn't have a lot of core libraries needed for that, and doesn't really have the horsepower anyhow.
 Use [javascriptRRD](http://javascriptrrd.sourceforge.net/) to have the client present the data, delivering the raw rrd files.